TITLE 8 SOCIAL

 (e) in the case of a service, furnished by a member of the FQHC’s health care staff who is an employee of the FQHC or under contract with the FQHC.

 (3) Inpatient hospital visits are those services furnished to an individual as a “patient” of the FQHC.
-Therefore, FQHC services furnished off-site (including those furnished to a person who is an inpatient of a hospital or nursing facility) will be considered FQHC services only if the physician’s agreement with the FQHC requires that he or she seek compensation from the FQHC.
+Therefore, FQHC services furnished off-site (including those furnished to a person who is an inpatient of a hospital or nursing facility) will be considered FQHC services only if the physician’s agreement with the FQHC requires that they seek compensation from the FQHC.
 (Section 4704 c of OBRA ’90, amended Section 1905 1,2.)
 (HCFA Letter #91-18 dated March 1991.)

 B. Mid-level practitioners: Services furnished by a nurse practitioner, physician assistant, nurse midwife, or specialized nurse practitioner are covered as an FQHC core service if the service is: